 18. Capital Commitments (Whole Company)

-Nelson Airport Limited has no contractual capital commitments for property, plant and equipment as at 30 June 2020 for the Whole Company (2019: \$7,131,978):
+Nelson Airport Limited has \$1,172,245 worth of contractual capital commitments for property, plant and equipment as at 30 June 2021 (2020: \$nil).

 Capital commitments represent capital expenditure contracted for at balance date but not yet incurred.